 At Springs Dance, we believe the greatest gift we can give the artistic community is a dancer who not only has a broad knowledge and strong technique, but who can apply those talents in a spirit of confidence and compassion with a commitment to community service.

 Dance can be a powerful tool for developing individual leadership skill.
 The process of learning dance teaches our students to set goals, to work effectively in teams, to creatively solve problems, and a host of other character building attributes.

-We recognize that only a small percentage of our students will become professional dancers...all of them will become people.
+We recognize that only a small percentage of our students will become professional dancers...all of them will become professional people!
 At Springs Dance, we are committed to helping them become the most successful people possible.

 Students who have completed a fundamentals or entry level program at Springs Dance and are accepted for additional training are considered part of the "Leadership" team at the academy.